 What is ALAPAC?

-ALAPAC is the Alabama Medical Political Action Committee.
-It is a nonpartisan voluntary committee of Alabama physicians who contribute funds to aid in the election of candidates for state office.
-Through ALAPAC, financial and technical support is provided to those candidates who best represent the professional needs and concepts of physicians and their families.
+ALAPAC is the Alabama Medical Political Action Committee, the official political committee of the Medical Association and Alabama physicians.
+ALAPAC’s purpose is to aid in the election of candidates for state office who understand the professional needs and goals of physicians and their families.

 How is ALAPAC organized?